Elchin-Novruzov/Elchin-Novruzov/README.md

 * 🌍  I'm based in Czechia
 * 📧  You can contact me at [elchinnovruzovv@gmail.com](mailto:elchinnovruzovv@gmail.com)
 * 📖  I'm learning Express.Js and Node.Js
-* 📂  I'm open to collaborating on AI-based Web Projects
+* 🏢  I'm open to Job offers
 * 🧠  Press F13 if you'd like to discover more about me

 ### Skills